 A Quick Note on Registration

 One very heartbreaking note needs to be made about registration.
-There are many dog owners who sleep comfortably at night assuming that their pets are safe because the shelter from which they adopted the animals has already been microchipped.
+There are many dog owners who sleep comfortably at night assuming that their pets are safe because the shelter from which they adopted the animals has already been microchipped their pet.
 The truth, though, is that shelters don’t always update this information and that adopted pets might still be registered to the shelter or even to a previous owner.

 It’s vital, then, to make sure that you look up your pet’s microchip when he or she is adopted.
 You’ll first need to use a microchip lookup tool (available at many vets and shelters) to look up where your pet’s microchip has been registered.
 From here, you’ll check whichever registries have been identified by the tool to find out where your dog is registered and what kind of information needs to be updated.

 Once you can find the registries to which the microchip is registered, you can update your information.
 It’s usually a good idea to get used to this process, as you’ll need to update your dog’s microchips every time you change addresses or phone numbers so that you can be contacted if your dog runs through your invisible fence or escapes your fenced-in yard.

 Is it a Good Idea to Microchip Your Dog?